umd-cmsc423/f2025/materials.md

   - Spliced alignment & RNA sequencing

 - Week of Nov 3.
+  - Phylogenomics parsimony
+  - Phylogenomics maximum likelihood

+- Week of Nov 10.
+  - Midterm 2 (in class)
   - Estimating transcript expression

+- Week of Nov 17.
   - More estimation of transcript expression

-- Week of Nov 10.
-  - Midterm 2 (in class, Nov 7)

-- Week of Nov 17.
+- Week of Nov 24.
   - Genome sequencing and assembly
-  - The de Bruijn graph and compacted de Bruijn graph

-- Week of Nov 24.
-  - Other uses of the de Bruijn graph
   - Nov.
 27-th Thanksgiving; no class

 - Dec 1.
-  - Phylogenomics parsimony / maximum likelihood
+  - The de Bruijn graph and compacted de Bruijn graph
+  - Other uses of the de Bruijn graph

 - Dec 8.
   - Current problems & research topics in computational biology